j4v3l/WindowsServer-Lab/CONTRIBUTING.md

     .SYNOPSIS
         Creates a new virtual machine for the lab environment .DESCRIPTION
-        This function creates a new Hyper-V virtual machine with standardized settings for lab use .PARAMETER VMName
+        This function creates a new Proxmox VM with standardized settings for lab use .PARAMETER VMName
         Name of the virtual machine to create
     .EXAMPLE